Visit by train

-The nearest station is Falmer (approx 5 minutes’ walk from there to the Attenborough Centre).
-The train takes nine minutes from Brighton and seven minutes from Lewes.
+The nearest station is Falmer (approx 5 minutes’ walk from our building) and the train takes less than 10 minutes from both Brighton and Lewes

 Trains run very regularly during the day (about every 15 minutes) and the last train leaves Falmer at 23:45 for Lewes and 00:25 for Brighton.
 See National Rail for further information.

 From the train station follow signs to University of Sussex – walk under the underpass and follow the footpath until you reach a zebra crossing.
 Turn left here until you reach Gardner Centre Road on your right.
 Turn right up Gardner Centre Road to find the main entrance of the building.
 The Attenborough Centre is the building with round red brick towers.

 There is a night bus.
 Route N25, which runs to and from the campus to the centre of the city, is hourly from 12am to 5am all week.
 The fare is £2.60 each way.
 If you miss the night bus there is a special discount fare using Streamline Taxis (Tel: 01273 747474) from the centre of Brighton to the University which costs £12.

 We encourage you to visit us by bike.
 There are bike lanes most of the way towards the University campus from Brighton or Lewes and the cycle takes about 25 minutes from both.
-There are bicycle racks on the University campus around Falmer House and at the Sports Centre, both a short walk from the Attenborough Centre.
+There are bicycle racks on the University of Sussex campus around Falmer House and at the Sports Centre, both a short walk from the Attenborough Centre.
 Our box office staff can help guide you or answer any questions.

 For more information see the University’s transport FAQs.

 Please see the campus map for further details of car parking on campus.

 General parking is not allowed immediately outside the Attenborough Centre, nor on Gardner Centre Road.

 There is one blue badge parking bay on Gardner Centre Road opposite the venue, and there are two disabled bays for blue badge holders on the Sports Car Park, and these are available on a first-come, first-served basis (as they are often shared with Sports Centre users).